bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mayer-adolph.md

 **Christian Adolph Mayer** was a German mathematician who worked on differential equations, the calculus of variations and mechanics.

 ### Mathematical Profile (Excerpt):
-* In fact the Mayer family had lived in Leipzig for several generations having emigrated from St Gallen in the seventeenth century.
-* Christian Adolph Mayer was a family name given to the eldest son of each generation, so Adolph Mayer's paternal grandfather was also named Christian Adolph Mayer (1775-1843) and was also a banker in Leipzig.
-* Christian Mayer's mother was Agnes Frege (1809-45), the daughter of Christian Gottlob Frege (1780-1821), a banker and financial advisor, and Johanna Henriette Rode.
 * Mayer studied at the Thomas Gymnasium in Leipzig, completing his studies in the autumn of 1857.
 * After the year, Mayer returned to the University of Heidelberg where he was fascinated by the lectures of Otto Hesse, and, after spending one semester at Leipzig, he completed his doctorate at Heidelberg with the degree being awarded on 14 December 1861.
 * Following the award of his doctorate, Mayer went to Königsberg in 1862 where he worked under Friedrich Julius Richelot (1808-1875), a student of Jacobi, and Franz Neumann who was a student of Richelot.